GenerateNU/movewealth/frontend/README.md

 - To confirm your installation run: node -v npm -v
-- cd into mv-react-app and run 'npm install'
+2. - cd into mv-react-app and run ```npm install```
-- then run 'npm run dev' and right click on the localhost url!
+3. then run ```npm run dev``` and right click on the localhost url!

 # Software Bootcamp Onboarding

-1.
+1. To run the frontend and backend at the same time create two seperate terminals